FiBzYY/fibzysgamemode/fibzys gamemode/garrysmod/gamemodes/bhop/README.md

 All core systems were developed and refined by FiBzY using input from community contributors.

 PM me on discord if you need help setting it up at fibzyy 1122656915781066782

+v13.32 (big fps fixes smoother gm) is privated so message me if you want to use it